Cotton-grass (Common) Eriophorum angustifolium

 Best time to see

-The fluffy white fronds of common cottongrass were once used as pillow stuffing in Suffolk.
-In Scotland they used them to dress wounds during First World War.
+The fluffy white fronds of common cottongrass were once used as a feather substitute in pillow stuffing in Suffolk and Sussex.
+Experiments have been done to see if a usable thread can be derives from the seed-plumes.
+However, the fibres are too short and brittle.
+It has, however, been used in the production of candle wicks and paper in Germany.
+In Scotland they used Cottongrass to dress wounds during First World War.